Liberty Power News

-Each week, we’ll post a new set of articles on a variety of topics including energy tips and savings, technology innovations, energy and your business, green advances and even a few Liberty Power updates (it is our company’s blog after all).
+For updated articles on a variety of topics including energy tips and savings, technology innovations, energy and your business, green advances and even a few Liberty Power updates (it is our company’s blog after all), please visit us at our new Blog location!

 David Hernandez, co-founder and CEO of Liberty Power, was on WJR 760AM’s Frack Beckmann show in Detroit to discuss electric choice in Michigan – or the lack thereof.